eclipse-langium/langium-website/hugo/content/tutorials/customizing_cli.md

 program
     .command('parseAndValidate')
-    .argument('<file>', 'Source file to parse & validate (ending in ${fileExtensions})') .description('Indicates where a program parses & validates successfully, but produce no output code') .action(parseAndValidate) // we'll need to implement this function
+    .argument('<file>', 'Source file to parse & validate (ending in ${fileExtensions})') .description('Indicates where a program parses & validates successfully, but produces no output code') .action(parseAndValidate) // we'll need to implement this function
 ```